HVAC systems for hotels: 5 things to consider

 1 - Hot sanitary water

 A hotel definitely needs cooling to create that comfort every guest is looking for.
 But it also needs hot sanitary water.
-Total heat recovery is a great feature a chiller can offer to drastically reduce energy consumptions deriving from hot sanitary water production.
+Total heat recovery is a great feature a chiller can offer to drastically reduce energy consumption deriving from hot sanitary water production.

 2 - Low noise